 - Encourage me?

-Take a minute to think about some of your relationships that seem to be harder rather than easier; ones that have an inordinate amount of distress, conflict or chaos.
-Are you having to work too hard to have more positive than negative interactions?
+Take a minute to think about some of your relationships that seem to be harder rather than more comfortable.
+These relationships may have a more significant amount of distress, conflict, or chaos.
+Do you have to work too hard to have more positive than negative interactions?
 Evaluate these relationships.
-If they are a spouse, family member or close friendships, seek help together to make the relationship safe!
+If they are a spouse, family member or close friendships, seek help together to make the relationships safe!